Malberts20/Election_Analysis/README.md

 4. Percentage of votes for each candidate
 5. Determine the winner of the election based on popular vote

-Module challenge focused on incorporating county analysis.
+Module challenge focused on incorporating analysis by county into existing Python code (PyPoll

 Analysis results were posted to Spyder terminal output as well as written to Election_Analysis text file (see below for snapshots).